CLIUtils/CLI11/README.md

 This library was built to supply the Application object for the GooFit CUDA/OMP fitting library.
 Before version 2.0 of GooFit is released, this library will reach version 1.0 status.
 The current tasks still planned are:

-* Add new features of config to save
 * Collect user feedback
 * Evaluate compatibility with [ROOT][root-link]'s TApplication object.
-* Test "adding to cmake" method

 See the [changelog](./CHANGELOG.md) or [GitHub releases][github-releases] for details.